c1au6i0/muaydata/content/about.md

 I am a data analysis enthusiast and fan of the art of the eight limbs (Muay Thai).
 I was born and I grow up in the eternal city.
 Now I live in the city of the late Edgar Allan Poe.

-This is where I play with data and `R`.
+In this blog I will published analysis of muay thai and kickboxing fights.

 This blog was built in `RStudio` using `RMarkdown`, `Rblogdown` and `Hugo`.